 Step Action IMPORTANT Step 1: Application Go to the Social Assistance Directorate in your municipality.
 Fill in the application form and enclose documents proving your income and a copy of your ID.
 Other documents may be required.
 Step 2: Social Enquiry A social worker will visit your home within 20 days to check living conditions and clarify information.
 The social worker will visit your officially registered current address .
 If you are not there, your application will be refused.
 Social interviews are in Bulgarian; find a translator if necessary.
 Step 3: Decision You will be informed of the decision on your application within 41 days of submission.
 Appeal: If refused, you can appeal.
-Seek legal assistance immediately from the NGO sector (see Section 12: NGOs contacts).
+Seek legal assistance immediately from the NGO sector (see Section 12:Key Services and Organisations: Contacts and Addresses).